Pupil Premium 2014-2017

 - To provide additional teaching hours in years 5, 6 and 7 Mathematics and English to enable pupils to be taught in smaller groups.

 - To provide new experiences and challenging activities through a visits and trips programme.

 - Ensure pupil premium pupils have equal access to extra-curricular activities.

 - Ensure that Pupil Premium students can access residential visits

 The impact of this work was evident in the attainment of pupil premium pupils at the end of Key Stage 2 from their starting points at St. Nicholas in Year 5.
 There is also evidence within pupil specific interventions that pupils made good levels of progress.
 The school has highlighted Pupil Premium as an area for further development in 2015-2016.
 This is specifically referenced in our School Improvement Plan in terms of meeting the needs of our vulnerable learners.
 Click here to see our Impact Statement for 2015/16.

 A Pupil Premium Action Plan is in place to further improve the ways in which this money is spent to ensure greater impact.
-Please click this link to see the Action Plan.
+Pupil Premium Plan and Impact Statement can be accessed here.